Tai Hang Road

 Tai Hang Road (大坑道) is a major road on the north side of Hong Kong Island in Hong Kong.
 Starting low from Tai Hang at Tung Lo Wan Road, Causeway Bay, it winds up to So Kon Po and further up to the mid-levels of Jardine's Lookout and Mount Nicholson, passing through Wong Nai Chung Gap.
-This is a road along which there are a number of luxurious residential apartments, such as Illumination Terrace, Grand Deco Tower and YI, where many affluent upper-middle/ upper-class families call home.
+There are a number of luxurious residential apartments along this road such as Illumination Terrace, Grand Deco Tower and The Legend.

 The road meets Lai Tak Tsuen and Haw Par Mansion in Tai Hang.